-Law is my love
+Law is my love.

-I graduated in Law and obtained a Master’s in Legal Sciences at Pompeu Fabra University, having participated in the academic programme «Comparative, International, and European Law» at the University College Dublin Sutherland School of Law.
+Despite difficulties, I graduated in Law and obtained a Master’s in Legal Sciences at Pompeu Fabra University, having participated in the academic programme «Comparative, International, and European Law» at the University College Dublin Sutherland School of Law.

 My first professional experience was related to Sports Law.
 Mainly, the case affected basketball coaches’ licences involving over 8,500 basketball coaches.
 I had the opportunity to present a legal report to lawmakers from the Parliament of Catalonia explaining the dispute and write articles in the media defending coaches’ interests.

 Afterwards, I was recruited by the VEUS Federation to provide legal advice and help to persons with mental health problems, as well as advocate for the UN CRPD.

 At the same time, I founded and chaired the Mental Health Institute of Legal Professions to break the stigma surrounding mental health in the Spanish legal community.
 This non-profit organisation comprised more than 30 international professionals (lawyers, psychiatrists, and psychologists) from Spain, the United States, the United Kingdom, and Australia.
 Among other things, I participated in different conferences and legal media, promoted the first Study on Spanish Lawyers’ Health and Well-Being, and drafted the Healthy Business Charter (signed by the General Council of Spanish Lawyers).
 A complete list is detailed in my CV (you can download it here).